ehsan-ashik/REST-muktosoft/README.md

 # REST-muktosoft
-REST api test for muktosoft
+REST api test for muktosoft.

-This is a repo created for screening test of muktosoft-surecash
+This is a repo created for screening test of muktosoft-surecash.